-how to clean washing machine?
+How to clean the washing machine?
 Well, as crazy as it may seem, even a washing machine has to be washed from time to time.
-First and foremost, regular maintenance of the washing machine helps prevent the build-up of mould, fungus, dust, dirt and soap deposits, which can be harmful to health and clothing and even cause a foul smell.
+First and foremost, regular maintenance of the washing machine helps prevent the build-up of mold, fungus, dust, dirt, and soap deposits, which can be harmful to health and clothing and even cause a foul smell.

 Cleaning is particularly important for front-loading machines because the rubber seal around the door remains wet.
 If you have a front loader, after each load of clothes, use a cotton cloth to dry the inside of the door and its rubber gasket.
 Also, keep the door or top cover open to allow air to circulate.

 Some front loaders have a bolt, called a magnetic door immersion, which keeps the door open about an inch.
 If your car has this type of insurance, use it to ventilate the tank.
 And if your washing machine doesn’t have a catch, buy a catch from the secondary market, like Door-Doc, which will work on most machines.

 Regardless of the type of washing machine you have, once every three months, empty it (without clothes) with hot water and a cup of oxygen bleach to disinfect and cool the inside of the machine.
 Well, now let’s take a look at other ways to give the washing machine a proper cleaning to avoid the accumulation of fungus and dirt.

 Many new high-efficiency washers have a cleaning mode designed to wash a load of clothes using a special tablet or cleaning liquid, thus washing the machine and clothes at the same time.
 Products such as Afresh Washing Machine Cleaner or Clorox Washing Machine Cleaner can be used once a month, but you should not rely solely on these products.